dask/dask/docs/source/deploying.rst

 company already has dedicated Kubernetes infrastructure set up for running other services.
 When running Dask on Kubernetes users should also have a plan to distribute software environments (probably with Docker) user credentials, quota management, etc..
-In larger companies this is often handled by other Kubernetes services.
+In larger organizations with mature Kubernetes deployments this is often handled by other Kubernetes services.

 -   `Dask Kubernetes Operator (recommended)
     <https://kubernetes.dask.org/en/latest/operator.html>`_: The Dask Kubernetes